TSB current accounts for October 2024

 • Spend & Save account

-TSB’s main fee-free current account offering comes with a decent bundle of perks, including cashback for the 6 months after you open the account.
-Account holders can also open up to 5 saving ‘pots’ which each offer rates that can compete with some of the best standalone easy-access savings accounts.
+TSB’s main fee-free current account offering comes with a decent bundle of perks, including cashback for the first 6 months.
+Account holders can also open up to 5 saving ‘pots’ that pay interest, though the rate isn’t as competitive as some of the top standalone easy-access savings accounts.
 Compare other banks’ rewards accounts if you’re looking for other rewards or a juicy switching incentive.

 Learn more about reward and incentive accounts